 The first thing I liked in Bakeey Q8S smart wristband is its display.
 The display is colorful, vivid and perfectly viewable even on a bright sunny day, thanks to its IPS display.
-There are not many colors in the display, but I can say that it reminds me of old color mobiles.
+There are not many colors in the display, but I can say that it reminds me of the old color mobiles.

 The design of Q8S resembles several other competitors’, but none of them come with a color display like Bakeey Q8S, so it’s fine to call it as an inspiration.
 After all, we want a fitness tracker which can also emphasize the style quotient.

 As far as I tested, the build quality is superb!
 The strap is of rubber material and doesn’t leave any marks unless you wore it tightly.
 I wasn’t allergic to the strap material nor had any rashes while wearing it.
-Also, it wasn’t brittle like in a few of competitors’ fitness bands.
+Also, it wasn’t brittle like in a few of the competitors’ fitness bands.
 I did handle very roughly while taking out, and wearing it, and there wasn’t any trace of breaking-out.
 I can say that Bakeey took a lot of care while manufacturing the Q8S model.
 Now, it’s time to find out the main USP – ‘The Fitness Part.’

 Connecting to ‘FitCloud’ App: